LennartPaduch/YT-Popular-Videos-Retrieval-Script/README.md

 # YouTube Popular Videos Retrieval Script

 This is a python script that retrieves and stores information about the top 200 trending videos based on sepecified **category_ids**, for each country, into a postgreSQL database table **yt_videos**.
-The script also calculates a SHA-256 hash for each video thumbnail, detects changes in thumbnails by comparing the hashes with stored ones in the database and automatically downloads new or updated thumbnails. <br> Additionally, it caputes and stores the channel information of the video uploaders into a seperate **yt_channel** table, including details such as the trending history and frequency of the channel in different regions.
+The script also calculates a SHA-256 hash for each video thumbnail, detects changes in thumbnails by comparing the hashes with stored ones in the database and automatically downloads new or updated thumbnails.

 ## Features